Pontifex maximus: Middle Ages

-Lanfranc is termed primas et pontifex summus by his biographer, Milo Crispin (P. L., vol. CL, 10) but from the 11th century it appears to be applied only to the Pope.
+Lanfranc is termed primas et pontifex summus by his biographer, Milo Crispin (P. L., vol. CL, 10), but from the 11th century it appears to be applied only to the Pope.

 Catholic Church use of the title

 In the 15th century, when the Renaissance drove new interest in ancient Rome, pontifex maximus became a regular title of honour for Popes.
 After the Fall of the Eastern Roman Empire with the Fall of Constantinople to the Ottoman Empire and the death of the final Roman emperor Constantine XI in 1453, pontifex maximus became part of the papacy's official titulature of the Bishop of Rome.
 The name given to the book containing the liturgical rites to be performed by any bishop, the Roman Pontifical, and to the form of liturgy known as Pontifical High Mass witness to the continued use of pontifex to refer to bishops in general.

+Tertullian (c.
+155), in his work "De Pudicitia" (On Modesty), criticized Pope Callixtus I for allowing repentant adulterers and fornicators back into the Church, even if they were repeat offenders, sarcastically referring to him as "Pontifex Maximus."

 While the title pontifex maximus has for some centuries been used in inscriptions referring to the Popes, it has never been included in the official list of papal titles published in the Annuario Pontificio.
-The official list of titles of the Pope given in the Annuario Pontificio includes "Supreme Pontiff of the whole Church" (in Latin, Summus Pontifex Ecclesiae Universalis) as the fourth title, the first being "Bishop of Rome".
+The official list of titles of the Pope given in the Annuario Pontificio includes "Supreme Pontiff of the Universal Church" (in Latin, Summus Pontifex Ecclesiae Universalis) as the fourth title, the first being "Bishop of Rome."
 The title pontifex maximus appears in inscriptions on buildings and on coins and medallions.

-In December 2012 Pope Benedict XVI adopted @pontifex as his Twitter handle, prompting users to pose questions with the #askpontifex hashtag.
-This has been maintained by his successor Pope Francis, who now uses it as his Twitter handle.
+In December 2012, Pope Benedict XVI adopted @pontifex as his Twitter (now X) handle, prompting users to pose questions with the #askpontifex hashtag.
+This has been maintained by his successors Pope Francis and Pope Leo XIV.